puppetlabs/puppet-docs/source/pe/2.5/accounts_class.markdown

 ### Using a Puppet Class as a Data Store

-This option is most useful if you are able to generate or import your user data with a [custom function](/guides/custom_functions.html), which may be querying from an LDAP directory or some other arbitrary data source.
+This option is most useful if you are able to generate or import your user data with a [custom function](/guides/custom_functions.html), which may be querying from an LDAP directory or some other data source.

 The Puppet class containing the data **must have a name ending in `::data`.** (We recommend `site::pe_accounts::data`.)
 This class must declare the following variables: